Trump says U.S. has 'shut down' coronavirus threat; China shuns U.S. help

 Chad Wolf, U.S. Homeland Security acting secretary, said the overall risk to the American public remains low.

-Reporting by Doina Chiacu and Andrea Shalal; additional reporting by Ted Hesson; editing by Tom Brown and Leslie Adler
+Reporting by Doina Chiacu and Andrea Shalal; additional reporting by Ted Hesson and David Shepardson; editing by Tom Brown and Leslie Adler